Ruin & Restoration.

 The witness of Jesus.
 We also have to take in account Jesus words.

-Mark 10:6 that Jesus said, “But from the beginning of creation God made them male and female.”
+Concerning when CREATION occurred, we see in Mark 10:6 that Jesus said, “But from the beginning of creation God made them male and female.”

 In these very words, Jesus clearly teaches that Adam and Eve were created in “the beginning of the creation”—not after billions of years had passed.
 Also, the expression “beginning of the creation” rules out any “re-creation” or “second start” as taught by many gap theorists.